 - Designate a point of contact if the corresponding child welfare agency notifies the LEA, in writing, that the agency has designated an employee to serve as a point of contact for the LEA. - Update and implement clear written procedures governing how transportation to maintain children in foster care in their school of origin when in their best interest will be provided, arranged, and funded for the duration of the time in foster care.
+[ESSA Section 1112(c)(5)]

-The LEA will ensure that children in foster care needing transportation to the school of origin will promptly receive transportation in a cost-effective manner and in accordance with section 475 (4)(A) of the Social Security Act [42 U.S.C.675(4)(A)].
-[ESSA, Section 1114(c)]
+The LEA will ensure that children in foster care needing transportation to the school of origin will promptly receive transportation in a cost-effective manner and in accordance with section 475(4)(A) of the Social Security Act [42 U.S.C.675(4)(A)].
+[ESSA Section 1112(c)(5)(B)(i)]

-The LEA will ensure if there are additional costs incurred in providing transportation to maintain children in foster care in their school of origin if:
+The LEA will ensure any additional costs incurred in providing transportation to maintain children in foster care in their school of origin are funded through one of the following means:

 - The local child welfare agency agrees to reimburse the LEA for the cost of such transportation. - The LEA agrees to pay for the cost of such transportation. - The LEA and the local child welfare agency agree to share the cost of such transportation.
+[ESSA Section 1112(c)(5)(B)(ii)]